Supersessionism: Church Fathers

 Justin Martyr considered Christians the true spiritual Israel.

-Many early Christian commentators taught that the Old Covenant was fulfilled and superseded by the New Covenant in Christ, for instance, Justin Martyr wrote that the "true spiritual Israel" referred to those who had "been led to God through this crucified Christ".
+Many early Christian commentators taught that the Old Covenant was fulfilled and superseded by the New Covenant in Jesus.
+Justin Martyr wrote that the "true spiritual Israel" referred to those who had "been led to God through this crucified Christ".
 Irenaeus taught that, while the New Covenant had superseded the old, the moral law underlying the Law of Moses continued to stand in the New Covenant.
-Whereas, Tertullian believed that the New Covenant brought with it a new law, writing: "Who else, therefore, are understood but we, who, fully taught by the new law, observe these practices, the old law being obliterated, the coming of whose abolition the action itself demonstrates. ...Therefore, as we have shown above that the coming cessation of the old law and of the carnal circumcision was declared, so, too, the observance of the new law and the spiritual circumcision has shone out into the voluntary observances of peace."
+Tertullian believed that the New Covenant brought with it a new law, writing:

+Who else, therefore, are understood but we, who, fully taught by the new law, observe these practices, the old law being obliterated, the coming of whose abolition the action itself demonstrates. ...Therefore, as we have shown above that the coming cessation of the old law and of the carnal circumcision was declared, so, too, the observance of the new law and the spiritual circumcision has shone out into the voluntary observances of peace.

 Augustine of Hippo followed the views of the earlier Church Fathers but emphasized the importance to Christianity of the continued existence of the separate Rabbinic Jewish faith: "The Jews ... are thus by their own Scriptures a testimony to us that we have not forged the prophecies about Christ."
-The Catholic church built its system of eschatology on his theology, where Christ rules the earth spiritually through his triumphant church.
-Augustine, however, also mentioned to "love" the Jews as a means to convert them to Christianity.
-Jeremy Cohen, followed by John Y. B. Hood and James Carroll, sees this as having had decisive social consequences, with Carroll saying, "It is not too much to say that, at this juncture, Christianity 'permitted' Judaism to endure because of Augustine."
+The Catholic Church built its system of eschatology on his theology, where Jesus rules the earth spiritually through his triumphant church.
+Yet Augustine also said to "love" the Jews as a means to convert them to Christianity.
+Jeremy Cohen, followed by John Y. B. Hood and James Carroll, sees this as having had decisive social consequences.
+Carroll writes, "It is not too much to say that, at this juncture, Christianity 'permitted' Judaism to endure because of Augustine."

 Contemporary views

 Eastern Orthodox

-In the early days, there were different views within the Orthodox Church regarding replacement theology, although the Orthodox Church did not use this term to describe this theological thought.
-However, more recently, replacement theology was reconsidered, and some churches have explicitly rejected it.
+In the early days, views of supersessionism varied within the Orthodox Church, though it did not use that term.
+More recently, supersessionism has been reconsidered, and some churches have explicitly rejected it.